FixMyBerlin/radinfra.de/README.md

-# radinfra.de
+# radinfra.de Project Page

-Project page for radinfra.de – Radinfrastruktur Daten für Deutschland
+radinfra.de presents cycling infrastructure data for Germany

+## Work in progress

+This project is work in progress.
+The release is planned for End of 2024.